 Sources: Solotravelerworld, Telegraph

-59% of solo travellers go alone because they want to experience the world without waiting for someone.
+74% of people want to see the world without waiting for others.

 45% enjoy the freedom that comes with travelling alone.